 Karnak temple is the largest ancient temple complex in Egypt measuring 62 acres.
 It was in use continuously for 1700 years.
 The main temple area was dedicated to Amun-Ra, the patron god of Luxor and it has the largest Hypostyle Hall (columned hall) in the world which is unrivaled.
 Within the complex is the small chapel dedicated to the goddess Sekhmet and the chapel of the Divine Adoratrice which is often known as the Osiris chapel.
 Karnak Temple complex is one of the major sights of Ancient Egypt and within its bounds the sacred energies of Ancient Egypt can still be felt.

 Shopping time in Luxor

 During the day you will also have a great opportunity for shopping in markets of Luxor.

 Back to Sharm el Sheikh

-At the end of our tour we will transfer you to Luxor Airport and from there you will fly back to Sharm El Sheikh.
-Our rep will meet you at Sharm el Sheikh airport upon arrival and transfer to your hotel.
+At the end of the day transfer to Luxor airport and from there fly back to Sharm El Sheikh, then drive to your hotel.